View all posts

 • Overall Quality Score: Overall assessment of synthetic data’s quality, combining various aspects like statistical similarity and data characteristics.

-• Column Shapes: Assesses whether the synthetic data maintains the same distribution shape as the real data for each column.
+• Column Shapes: Assess whether the synthetic data maintains the same distribution shape as the real data for each column.

-• Column Pair Trends: Evaluates relationship or correlations between pairs of columns in synthetic data compared to real data.
+• Column Pair Trends: Evaluates relationships or correlations between pairs of columns in synthetic data compared to real data.

-Overall, it can be noticed that Syntho achieves very high scores across the board.
+Overall, Syntho achieves very high scores across the board.
 To begin with, when looking at overall data quality (evaluated with the SDV metrics library) Syntho can achieve a result upwards of 99% (with column shape adherence of 99.92% and column pair shape adherence of 99.31%).
 This is whilst SDV gets a result of maximally 90.84% (with Gaussian Copula, having a column shape adherence of 93.82% and column pair shape adherence of 87.86%).

 Data Coverage

-The Diagnosis Report module of SDV bring to our attention that SDV-generated data (in all cases) is missing more than 10% of the numeric ranges; In the case of Triplet-Based Variational Autoencoder (TVAE), the same amount of categorical data are also missing when compared to the original dataset.
+The Diagnosis Report module of SDV brings to our attention that SDV-generated data (in all cases) is missing more than 10% of the numeric ranges; In the case of Triplet-Based Variational Autoencoder (TVAE), the same amount of categorical data is also missing when compared to the original dataset.
 No such warnings were generated with the results achieved by using Syntho.

 In the comparative analysis, the plot of Figure 2 illustrates that SDV archives marginally better results in category coverage with some of their models (namely with GaussianCopula, CopulaGAN, and Conditional Tabular GAN – CTGAN).
 Nevertheless, it is important to highlight that the reliability of Syntho’s data surpasses that of SDV models, as the discrepancy in coverage across categories and ranges is minimal, exhibiting a mere 1.1% variance.
 In contrast, SDV models demonstrate a considerable variation, ranging from 14.6% to 29.2%.